Josh Hoover

 Bio

-Josh Hoover, 36, narrowly won his first election to the Assembly in 2022.
-The close race has likely contributed to the bipartisan tone Hoover took in his first term.
+Josh Hoover, 37, narrowly won his first election to the Assembly in 2022.
+The close race has likely contributed to the bipartisan tone Hoover has taken since.
 He’s a member of the California Problem Solvers Caucus.
-He serves on the Assembly Select Committee on Serving Students with Disabilities.
-There, he brings unique insights.
-One of his and his wife’s three children is on the autism spectrum.
+He’s the vice chair of the Assembly education and communications committees.
 Previously, he was a board member of the Folsom Cordova Unified School District.
 He has a bachelor’s in political science and public policy from UCLA and a master’s in public administration from USC.
+He and his wife have three children, one of whom is on the autism spectrum.

 Ideology